rtrauntvein/djdefi.com/_posts/2012-01-23-new-mix-dj-defi-brolectrostep.markdown

 - datsik
 comments: []
 ---
 <p>Mixed on Traktor Scratch Pro 2 with a Korg nanoKontrol.
-I&Acirc;&nbsp;Have been working on some new mappings, to make better use of all that Traktor has to offer.
-Getting there, still &Acirc;&nbsp;bunch I want to do to improve the mapping.</p>
+I have been working on some new mappings, to make better use of all that Traktor has to offer.
+Getting there, still a bunch I want to do to improve the mapping.</p>
 <p>Downloadable: <a title="http:&#47;&#47;soundcloud.com&#47;djdefi&#47;dj-defi-brolectrostep-mix" href="http:&#47;&#47;soundcloud.com&#47;djdefi&#47;dj-defi-brolectrostep-mix" target="_blank">http:&#47;&#47;soundcloud.com&#47;djdefi&#47;dj-defi-brolectrostep-mix<&#47;a></p>
 <p>Having trouble with Mixcloud and track list, should hopefully have it eventually...</p>
 <p>&nbsp;</p>